Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 Geometry and Dynamics of Foliations, online, May 25-28th, 2020

 ### Workshops and Conferences in the Future (I might attend)

-2023 WARTHOG workshop on the topic of “Categorified Coulomb branches”, Eugene, USA, July 10-14, 2023

 Conference CAVARET : "Curves, Abelian VArieties and RElated Topic", Barcelona, Spain, June 17-21, 2024